Page contents

 Reason for this web standard

-Google only displays the first part of a title and as over 80% of our customers come through Google, a short title means your page/file will be found easily.
+Google only displays the first part of a title.
+Over 80% of our customers come through Google, so a short title helps them find a webpage or file easily.

-Meaningful titles tell the main subject of the page/file and act as a teaser for users.
+Meaningful titles tell the main subject of the webpage or file and function as a teaser for users.

 Tips to help: